 From Dark & Moody to Blonde Beauty: Restoring My Heywood-Wakefield Kohinoor Vanity

 If you’ve followed me for a while, you know I have a soft spot for mid-century furniture — especially anything with those signature Heywood-Wakefield curves.
-This summer, I finally got my hands on a Kohinoor vanity, and what a ride it’s been.
+This summer, I finally got my hands on a Kohinoor vanity!
+With a little elbow grease, I knew I could make her shine!

-I found it on Facebook Marketplace — half-stripped, missing shelves, and with it’s tambour door in pieces.
+I found it on Facebook Marketplace — half-stripped, with warped plastic shelves, and it’s tambour door in pieces.
 I actually recognized it from an older listing I’d saved months before when it was painted completely black.
 The giveaway?
-Those same concave plastic shelves — and yes, I definitely have a bit of a furniture detective streak.
+Those same concave plastic shelves.

 Loading it up was a bit of a laugh.
-While Chad and I were trying to wrestle this beauty into the truck, a little kid rolled by on his scooter and menacingly blurted out, “Bend over so I can take a picture!” 😳 His mom immediately scolded him, and Chad and I tried not to drop it!
-Now, it’s our little inside joke — and we still say it to each other randomly.
+While Chad and I were trying to hoist this beauty into our truck, a little kid rolled by on his scooter and shouted, “Bend over so I can take a picture!” 😳🙊 Chad and I tried not to drop it!
+Now, it’s our little inside joke.

 Once we got it home, mornings & evenings in the garage became my ritual — coffee (or tea) in hand, mouse sander buzzing like a tiny, precise lawn mower.
 I worked from 80-grit to 220, sanding by hand where the sander couldn’t reach, chasing every stubborn trace of black paint.
 There’s something deeply satisfying about revealing that original wood grain.
-It’s like uncovering a little secret.
+It’s like uncovering an old secret.
+Time in the garage working on this project was like therapy for me.

 The shelves needed some serious help, too.
-Those flimsy plastic ones were toast, so I used them as templates and had tempered glass shelves cut at Alamo Glass ($150 well spent — sturdy and shiny).
-For the stain, I went with Ipswich Pine to match my guest room headboard, then sealed everything with two coats of spray polyurethane for that soft satin glow.
+Those flimsy plastic ones were toast, so I used them as templates and had tempered glass shelves cut at Alamo Glass ($150 well spent — sturdy AND shiny).
+For the stain, I went with Ipswich Pine to match our guest room headboard (not a traditional Heywood stain- I know), then sealed everything with two coats of spray polyurethane for that soft satin glow.

-The tambour door was an adventure in patience.
-I rebuilt it using duck cloth and hide glue, using the old piece as a guide.
-I’m missing two of the original slats, and there’s a little gap in the back, but honestly?
-I don’t mind — it just adds character.
-Sliding it into place and having it mostly work?
-That was my little DIY triumph dance moment.
+The tambour door was an adventure!
+After watching a few youtube videos, I rebuilt it using duck cloth and hide glue, using the old piece as a template.
+Once I put it back together, I realized I was missing two of the original slats, so there’s a little gap in the back, but honestly?
+I don’t mind — it just gives it character.

-On the back, it’s still stamped “Wheat”, a sweet nod to its original finish and history.
-The matching stool is still on my hunt list, but even without it, this vanity feels like a little crown jewel in our furniture collection.
+On the back, I kept the original Wheatstamp intact, a sweet nod to its original finish and history.
+The matching stool is still on my hunt list, but even without it, this vanity feels like a beautiful crown jewel in our furniture collection.
+I can’t wait to enjoy her for years to come.

 A Little Heywood-Wakefield History